Assemblymember, Brooklyn, New York

 Rodneyse Bichotte is the Assemblymember and State Committee Woman / District Leader for New York State’s 42nd Assembly District representing Flatbush, East Flatbush, Midwood and Ditmas Park in Brooklyn.
 Assemblymember Rodneyse Bichotte was born and raised in Brooklyn.
-She is the first Haitian-American woman elected in New York City, and the first Engineer elected to the New York State Legislature.
+She is the first Haitian-American woman elected in New York City, the first Engineer elected to the New York State Legislature, and the first woman to chair the Brooklyn Democratic Party.

 Assemblymember Bichotte is the Chair of the Subcommittee on Oversight of Minority and Women-Owned Business Enterprises (MWBEs), and serves on the following committees: Banks; Economic Development, Job Creation, Commerce & Industry; Governmental Operations; Health; Higher Education; and Housing.
 She is also a member of the Black, Puerto Rican, Hispanic & Asian Legislative Caucus and the Legislative Women’s Caucus.
 She also sits on the Task Force on Women’s Issues.
 In addition, Assemblymember Bichotte has been appointed to Governor Andrew Cuomo’s Advisory Council on Domestic Violence, and appointed by Mayor Bill de Blasio to NYC’s Advisory Council on Minority and Women-Owned Business Enterprise.